dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 **iat** - the time of the response as a NumericDate.

-**nonce** - the nonce that was included in the initiation request JSON {{InitiationRequestJSON}}.
+**nonce** - the nonce that was included in the AS Request JSON {{ASRequestJSON}}.

 ## "authorizations" Object {#AuthorizationsObject}

-There is an authorizations object in the completion response if there was an authorizations object in the initiation request.
+There is an authorizations object in the AS Response if there was an authorizations object in the AS Request.

 + **type** - the type of claim request: "oauth_scope", "oauth_rich", or "oauth_rich_list".
 See {{AuthorizationTypes}} for details.